hujhax/austin-improv-wiki/Troupes/Oh, Science!.md

 The troupe was founded as a [[ColdTowne Student Troupes|ColdTowne student troupe]] in July of 2009.
 Known for their intensely joyful, energetic shows, the troupe performed a modified Harold until Spring 2013.
 Currently, they perform a monoscene.

 ## History
-Here is [[Josh Gill]]'s explanation of the name's origin:<blockquote>Oh, Science was born out of a Google spreadsheet of well over 200 possible names.
+Here is [[Performers/Josh Gill]]'s explanation of the name's origin:<blockquote>Oh, Science was born out of a Google spreadsheet of well over 200 possible names.
 We all got together in a room with some pizza, and basically narrowed it down, then went through a voting/vetoing process until we narrowed it down to Oh, Science! (with the proper punctuation.
 I still think we should have been called The Masons. :D</blockquote>

-Since February 10, 2010 they have hosted the [[Coldtowne Theater]] 8:30PM Sunday slot, which was first called *[[The Jam with Oh, Science!]]* and is now called *[[Shows/Improvised Comedy with Oh, Science!]]*.
+Since February 10, 2010 they have hosted the [[Coldtowne Theater]] 8:30PM Sunday slot, which was first called *[[Shows/The Jam with Oh, Science!]]* and is now called *[[Shows/Improvised Comedy with Oh, Science!]]*.

 Oh, Science! has performed at [[The Out Of Bounds Comedy Festival]] and at The Del Close Marathon.